ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/uz_nn.rst

 - The following elements define the subsequent hidden layers
 - The last element of the config struct configures the output layer
 - Arrays for the data (weight, bias, output) have to be provided for each layer

-- Use defines to setup the arrays
+.. tip:: Use defines to setup the dimensions of the data arrays

 Dimensions of arrays
 ********************